 Drinking sake straight out the bottle late at night when no other people, or gods, are watching is perfectly fine and acceptable but not when in a Japanese social setting.
 While being a foreigner does give you an occasional free pass from the good people of Japan and the gods themselves, you should still know and adhere to sake drinking etiquette as much as possible.

 Learning the proper way of drinking sake starts with familiarizing yourself with the components of a sake set, followed by utilizing said set in a social setting, as I will explain below.

 The first rule in learning how to drink sake in a social setting is that you never pour your own drink.
 Always let someone else pour for you.

 If among friends, you can hold your ochoko with one hand while someone is pouring for you.
 On the other hand, if the person pouring for you is of senior status, such as your boss or your wife, hold your ochoko with both hands as a sign of respect.
 Also, don’t look around while the other person is pouring.

 When your ochoko is full, first wait for the others to be topped up before drinking.
-And remember, that ochoko you are holding looks like a shot glass but that doesn’t mean that it is a shot glass.
-In other words, don’t down your glass with one shot – instead, take sips.
+And remember, that ochoko you are holding looks like a shot glass, but that doesn’t mean that it is a shot glass.
+In other words, don’t down your drink with one shot – instead, take sips.

-If doing a toast at a work function then it’s important to remember that the rim of the cup of junior employees should always touch underneath the rim of senior-level employees cups.
+If making a toast at a work function, then it’s important to remember that the rim of the cup of junior employees should always touch underneath the lip of senior-level employees’ cups.

 Learning how to drink sake the correct way is not difficult.
-In addition, not only does it impress your Japanese friends but also the gods.
+Not only does it impress your Japanese friends but also the gods.
 More importantly, it shows respect for Japan and its culture.